wasp-ed/moduler/modul4.en.md

 - Were there any thresholds in the discussion and if so, what were they?
 - What particularly interesting posts are noted?

 **1\.
-Summarize the discussion in a group (6 + 3 minutes)**
+Summarize the discussion in a group (5 x 2 minutes + 3 minutes)**

-The Chairperson allows each participant to reproduce their summary for one minute each and finally gives the observer the last 3 minutes to reproduce their summary.
+The Chairperson allows each participant to reproduce their summary for two minutes each and finally gives the observer the last 3 minutes to reproduce their summary.

-## Practical exercise film 2 and 3
+## Practical exercise 3

 **(Estimated time required: individual preparatory work approx. 1.5 h plus implementation, group discussion approx. 1 h and 15 min)**